 Drug Targeting of DNA Damage Sensor Proteins

 DDR is essential for the activation of repair pathways and cell survival.
 DDR sensor proteins, which respond to a wide variety of DNA lesions, are key for initiating repair.
 For DSBs, Ku and MRN represent the major sensor protein complexes.

 Ku is a protein heterodimer consisting of Ku70/Ku80, and it is part of the NHEJ machinery that immediately binds to DNA DSBs.
 Upon recognition and binding of DSBs, Ku recruits other proteins that assist in classical NHEJ repair.

 The MRN complex is also important for initial detection of DSBs.
 After binding to the damaged site, MRN recruits the DNA-damage signaling kinase ATM where it becomes activated and triggers a cascade of signaling events that initiate DNA end-resection and promote repair by HR.
 A variety of other DNA-damage sensors have also been identified including the Fanconi anemia core complex, mismatch repair proteins, nucleotide excision repair proteins which are sensors of DNA inter-strand crosslinks, base-base mismatches or insertion-deletion loops and UV-induced photo-lesions.

 PARP-1 is a key DNA damage sensor protein that has been successfully targeted with drugs largely due to the synthetic lethal relationship between PARP and BRCA.
 Synthetic lethality arises when simultaneous loss of function of two genes (often in the same pathway) results in cell death.
-The clinical success of targeting of PARP with small molecule inhibitors (e.g. olaparib, rucaparib, niraparib, and talazoparib) in BRCA-mutated ovarian cancer has provided proof-of-principle for exploiting synthetic lethality as a treatment strategy and has led to the development of other therapies targeting the DNA damage response.
+The clinical success of targeting of PARP with small molecule inhibitors (e.g. olaparib, talazoparib, niraparib, rucaparib, and velaparib) in BRCA-mutated ovarian cancer has provided proof-of-principle for exploiting synthetic lethality as a treatment strategy and has led to the development of other therapies targeting the DNA damage response.

 Drug Targeting of DNA Damage Signaling Proteins

-DDR signaling proteins trigger a wide variety of post-translational modifications and assembly of protein complexes that amplify and diversify the DNA damage signal so that the appropriate responses can be initiated, and can include: transcriptional changes, cell cycle checkpoint activation, alternative splicing, engagement of DNA repair processes, or in the context of massive damage, activation of cell senescence or apoptotic pathways.
+DDR signaling proteins trigger a wide variety of post-translational modifications and the assembly of protein complexes that amplify and diversify the DNA damage signal so that the appropriate responses can be initiated, and can include: transcriptional changes, cell cycle checkpoint activation, alternative splicing, engagement of DNA repair processes, or in the context of massive damage, activation of cell senescence or apoptotic pathways.

 DNA-PK

-DNA protein kinase (DNA-PK) is required for proper DSB repair by NHEJ, which is the primary DNA repair pathway for DSBs in human cells that occur through all phases of the cell cycle.
-Small molecule inhibitors of DNA-PK kinase activity stabilize DNA-PK on DNA ends and subsequently impair NHEJ, likely also interfering with other repair processes, including HR by obstructing DNA end-resection.
-Loss of DNA-PK activity leads to reduced cell proliferation and initiation of caspase-mediated cell death.
+DNA protein kinase (DNA-PK) is required for proper DSB repair by NHEJ, which is the primary DNA repair pathway for DSBs in human cells that occurs through all phases of the cell cycle.
+Small molecule inhibitors of DNA-PK kinase activity stabilize DNA-PK on DNA ends and subsequently impair NHEJ, likely also interfering with other repair processes, including HR, by obstructing DNA end-resection.
+Loss of DNA-PK activity leads to reduced cell proliferation and the initiation of caspase-mediated cell death.
+One of the challenges associated with targeting DNA-PK has been selectivity due to structural similarities with other kinases.
+Given its role in NHEJ, drugs that target DNA-PK have been found to be more effective when combined with agents that induce replication-independent DSBs, such as ionizing radiation and topoisomerase 2 inhibitors (e.g., doxorubicin, etoposide).

 CHK1 is a protein kinase that lies downstream of ATR and functions as a critical regulator of the intra-S and G2-M cell cycle checkpoints.
 Given the role of CHK1 in mediating cell cycle arrest following DNA damage, it is not surprising that CHK1 inhibitors appear to be most effective when combined with agents inducing DNA damage during DNA replication.
-Their clinical development has therefore focused on their use in combination with such drugs.

 WEE1